Like a Roman Candle in the Night | A Poem

 coat—torn, tattered heart—

-a worn out classic
+you are a worn out classic

 soul of arcane salt and grit.